Kim Kardashian’s Butt Controversy: 200K Instagram Followers Gained After Losing 100K Followers Days Ago?

 The famous butt of Kim Kardashian is continuing to make waves on social media, and the controversy may just be working in the Keeping Up With The Kardashians star’s favor.

 It was just a few days ago that media outlets such as Daily Mail noted that Kim Kardashian’s latest butt controversy had caused her to lose 100,000 Instagram followers as she dropped to 98.8 million.
-Inquisitr had already reported on the heated butt controversy as Kim’s alleged plastic surgeon didn’t have very nice things to say about her untouched butt.
+The Inquisitr had already reported on the heated butt controversy as Kim’s alleged plastic surgeon didn’t have very nice things to say about her untouched butt.
 In fact, the alleged plastic surgeon had gone as far as saying Kim’s famous butt resembled that of a deflated balloon.
 While the things her rumored plastic surgeon and some Instagram users have said about her butt haven’t been too kind, it does not appear as if the controversy is really doing that much damage.

 In fact, a quick glance at Kim Kardashian’s Instagram account will reveal that she is now sitting at 99 million followers.
 This means Kim not only gained the 100,000 followers the butt controversy initially caused her to lose, but she gained another 100,000 followers on top of that.
 Perhaps this means negative attention being brought to Kim Kardashian’s famous butt is better than no attention at all.